Fractional Diffusion-Telegraph Equations and their Associated Stochastic Solutions: The operator and its relation to the hitting time of linear combinations of stable subordinators

 where $ {}_1 V_t^{\gamma + \nu}$ and ${}_2 V_t^{\gamma + \nu - \delta \nu}$ are dependent stable subordinators. \begin{proof} From \eqref{tLapEproc} we obtain the Laplace--Laplace transform of the density law of the process \eqref{Eproc} as follows

 For $\alpha_1 = (\gamma + \nu)/\delta$, $\alpha_2 = (\gamma + \nu)/\delta-\nu$, we have that

 which coincides with \eqref{hlaplap}. \end{proof} \end{theorem}

-We now move to analyzing the more general case of $\delta > 0$.
-In light of Theorem \ref{gardel}, the results stated in the following theorem will appear rather natural.
-What changes is basically that now we are dealing with a linear combination of subordinated stable subordinators whose hitting time will be the stochastic solution to the Cauchy problem \eqref{04sub}.
+We now move to analyzing the more general case $\delta > 0$.
+In light of Theorem \ref{gardel}, the results stated in the following theorem will appear natural.
+What changes is basically that now we are dealing with a linear combination of subordinated stable subordinators whose hitting time will be the stochastic solution to \eqref{04sub}.

-\begin{theorem} Given the filtered probability space $(\Omega, \mathcal{F}, \mathfrak{F}, \mathbb{P})$, the stochastic solution to \eqref{04sub}, $\delta > 0$, is given by the $\mathfrak{F}$-hitting time $\mathfrak{E}_t^\delta$, $t \ge 0$, of the $\mathfrak{G}$-adapted process
+\begin{theorem} Given the filtered probability space $(\Omega, \mathcal{F}, \mathfrak{F}, \mathbb{P})$, the stochastic solution to \eqref{04sub}, $\delta > 0$, is given by the $\mathfrak{F}$-hitting time $Z_t^\delta$, $t \ge 0$, of the $\mathfrak{G}$-adapted process

-where $\mathfrak{F} = (\mathcal{F}_t)_{t \ge 0} = \bigl( \mathcal{G}_{\mathfrak{E}_t^\delta} \bigr)_{t \ge 0}$, is the associated filtration (with $\mathfrak{G}=(\mathcal{G}_t)_{t \ge 0}$), ${}_r V_t^{\gamma+\nu -r \nu \delta/n}$, $r=1,\dots n$, are dependent stable subordinators, $n= \lceil \delta \rceil$ is the ceiling of $\delta$ and $\nu \delta < \gamma+\nu < 1$.
+where $\mathfrak{F} = (\mathcal{F}_t)_{t \ge 0} = \bigl( \mathcal{G}_{Z_t^\delta} \bigr)_{t \ge 0}$, is the associated filtration (with $\mathfrak{G}=(\mathcal{G}_t)_{t \ge 0}$), ${}_r V_t^{\gamma+\nu -r \nu \delta/n}$, $r=1,\dots n$, are dependent stable subordinators, $n= \lceil \delta \rceil$ is the ceiling of $\delta$ and $\nu \delta < \gamma+\nu < 1$.

 \begin{proof} We start, similarly to proof of Theorem \ref{gardel}, by considering the process

 with ${}_r V_t^{(\gamma+\nu)n/\delta-r\nu}$, $r=1,\dots n$, independent stable subordinators and $\nu \delta < \gamma+\nu < \delta/n$.
 This process must be subordinated to a further stable subordinator $V_t^{\delta/n}$ independent of ${}_r V_t^{(\gamma+\nu)n/\delta-r\nu}$, $r=1,\dots n$.
 We thus obtain